Abhi9108865162/pes_pd/README.md

 ![Screenshot from 2023-09-17 14-47-38](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/3c73351d-6f1b-4314-82ae-2dbbceea3a1e)

 - ### Lightly doped drain (LDD) formation

+The formation of Lightly Doped Drain (LDD) regions in a MOSFET (Metal-Oxide-Semiconductor Field-Effect Transistor) involves the following steps:

+Initial Dopant Implantation: Introduce a light dose of dopant (typically a P-type or N-type impurity) into the substrate on both sides of the gate electrode.
+This forms lightly doped regions.

+Silicon Oxide Deposition: Deposit a layer of silicon oxide (SiO2) over the entire structure.

+Sidewall Spacer Formation: Use anisotropic etching to remove the SiO2 from the horizontal surfaces, leaving SiO2 on the vertical sidewalls of the gate electrode.

+Heavy Dopant Implantation: Introduce a heavier dose of dopant into the exposed substrate regions adjacent to the sidewall spacers.
+This forms the heavily doped source and drain regions.

    ![Screenshot from 2023-09-17 17-43-21](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/3463530e-7ac0-413a-815f-0985ebd70ce6)
 ![Screenshot from 2023-09-17 18-08-37](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/c550200e-8144-4e1d-9f53-313d1f1b65b2)
 ![Screenshot from 2023-09-17 18-11-30](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/5a1d36b6-4a04-4406-8785-448fae4ba7b6)